top of page

 • Obstacles in the road

-Counter Carjack Technique: Illegal Roadblock or barricade breach
+Counter Carjack Technique: Illegal Roadblock or Barricade Breach

 Car Pinch From Front Counter Technique